tencentyun/intlcloud-documents/doc_new/400_SSL证书_SSL/intl_en/C6815_域名身份如何自动验证_intl_en.md

 ## Scenario

-This document guides you through how to automatically verify your domain name ownership after you submit an application for a DV certificate.
+This document describes how to automatically verify your domain name ownership after you submit an application for a DV certificate.

 ## Prerequisites